Please note: the explanation of terms below is intended for guidance only; for contractual definitions, refer to the policy wordings.

 Public liability is also known as third party liability.

-Serial number - the unique code that identifies your bicycle, also referred to as a frame number.
+The unique code that identifies your bicycle, also referred to as a frame number.

 It is essential that we have the serial number for all bicycles, if your bicycle does not have a serial number you must use an identification system with a unique number or a transponder/tag installation with a registration number.